PankajVirendraModi/SQL-things/Functions in SQL.md

-## Tomorrow, I have an interview where I was asked the following questions:
+## Yesterday, I had an interview where I was asked the following questions:
 > [!IMPORTANT]
 > 1. Can you explain the various types of functions in SQL?
 > 2. What distinguishes the ETL (Extract, Transform, Load) process from Visualization tools?